wasp-lang/wasp/web/docs/auth/auth-hooks.md

     onBeforeSignup: import { onBeforeSignup } from "@src/auth/hooks",
     onAfterSignup: import { onAfterSignup } from "@src/auth/hooks",
     onBeforeOAuthRedirect: import { onBeforeOAuthRedirect } from "@src/auth/hooks",
+    onBeforeLogin: import { onBeforeLogin } from "@src/auth/hooks",
+    onAfterLogin: import { onAfterLogin } from "@src/auth/hooks",
   },
 }
 ```
 </TabItem>
 </Tabs>

+### Common hook input

+The following properties are available in all auth hooks:

+- `prisma: PrismaClient`

+  The Prisma client instance which you can use to query your database.

+- `req: Request`

+  The [Express request object](https://expressjs.com/en/api.html#req) from which you can access the request headers, cookies, etc.

 ### The `onBeforeSignup` hook